Dylan-vrl/com304-go2/isaac/README.md

 ### Training pipeline
 Training in isaac lab is done through wrapping the environment in multiple wrappers.
-Starting with registering it as a [gymnasium](https://gymnasium.farama.org/index.html) task (previously known as OpenAI gym).
+Starting with registering it as a [gymnasium](https://gymnasium.farama.org/index.html) environment (previously known as OpenAI gym).
 This is done in the [__init__.py](targetnav/__init__.py) file. <br/>
 Afterward, the environment can be wrapped for video recording, logging, etc... <br/>
 And finally the environment is wrapped in a training framework such as [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/index.html)